madmachineio/docs/docs/base/guide/board-selection.md

 ---
 id: board-selection
-title: Board selection for your project
+title: Board selection
 description: How to choose or change the board used for your project
 slug: /board-selection
 ---

-# Board selection for your project
+# Board selection

 ## Select when creating a new project